 - Metal Isn’t Likely to Attract Pests: Unlike wood, a metal structure is less likely to be damaged by pests such as termites.
 With metal, you don’t have to worry about bugs chewing on the frame of your barndominium.

-- A Metal Structure Won’t Rot: If you have ever lived in a home that was mostly made out of wood, you know how moisture and mould can wreak havoc on wooden structures.
+- A Metal Structure Won’t Rot: If you have ever lived in a home that was mostly made out of wood, you know how moisture and mold can wreak havoc on wooden structures.
 Preventing moisture and mould-induced damage can be a never-ending battle.
 On the other hand, a metal structure isn’t susceptible to decay like a wooden one.
 It’s much easier to maintain a metal structure, and it is more likely to have a longer lifespan.

 - Reduced Insurance Costs: If your barndominium is built out of steel or other metals, you’re more likely to receive better rates from your insurance provider.